xinyongtian/R_ModelMatrixModel/cran-comments.md

   New submission

 * This is a new release.

+## Resubmission 2021_08_13
+This is a resubmission.
+In this version I have:
-* 2021_08_13 correct two NOTE 1. possible spelling error in DESCRIPTION.
+* correct two NOTE 1. possible spelling error in DESCRIPTION.
 2. add  cran-comments.md to .Rbuildignore.
-The above 'checking CRAN incoming feasibility ...
-NOTE' seems should be ignored
+* The above 'checking CRAN incoming feasibility ...
+NOTE' is ignored based online search